 Last year we took giant steps in our efforts to reach the next level of organizational development.
 We rented an office in the Breathe Building where we are located with other nonprofits working on a variety of sustainability issues.
 We held our first-ever strategic planning session to focus our efforts and become more effective.
 We created a Volunteer Plan to better engage volunteers in our organization.
 We updated our website and started using a sophisticated database.
 All of this (and more) is helping to create a stronger, more resilient organization.
 We continue the work to strengthen organizational infrastructure while also expanding our programs.
 The urgent need for climate action inspires all our efforts.

 Our top needs:

 - Volunteers - Volunteers are the core of 350 Sacramento.
 We are currently an all-volunteer organization of highly dedicated people working to create a livable future.
 As we grow and branch out with new projects, we need more volunteers to be part of this exciting effort.

 - Space: Office or Other - Until last spring, we held meetings and conducted business at private homes and coffeeshops.
-Our new office provides a central place where we can hold meetings, volunteers can work, and supplies are stored.
-Renting an office is a big financial commitment and requires continued funding to keep the office open.
+Our new office provides a central place where we can hold meetings, work, and store supplies.
+Renting an office is a big financial commitment and requires continued funding.